In this brief tutorial, I will show how to split and combine files from command line in Linux and Unix-like operating systems using "

 Split And Combine Files From Command Line In Linux

-First, let us split a big file.
+First, let us see how to split a big file into multiple smaller files.

 Split files in Linux from command line